These Colleges Just Banned TikTok

 Here are all the colleges and universities blocking the use of TikTok on school devices and campus Wi-Fi.

-• Multiple governors have issued orders banning TikTok from government networks and devices.
+• More than 30 states have banned TikTok from government networks and devices.

 • The bans address some politicians’ concerns that ByteDance, the parent company of TikTok, is sending information to the Chinese government.

-Montana's ban is among the most draconian moves by states to ban TikTok from government-owned devices and networks because the app is owned by ByteDance, a Chinese tech company that some politicians fear is sharing information with the Chinese government.
+It does, however, represent the latest and most impactful threat to TikTok, which is owned by ByteDance, a Chinese tech company that some politicians fear is sharing information with the Chinese government.

-Gov. Ron Desantis on May 8 signed three bills his office said would "counteract the malign influence of the Chinese Communist Party in the state of Florida."
+Florida Gov. Ron Desantis, in May 2023, signed three bills his office said would “counteract the malign influence of the Chinese Communist Party in the state of Florida.”

 Senate Bill 258 blocks “all prohibited applications from public access on any wireless network and virtual private network owned, operated, or maintained by the governmental entity or public educational institution.”
 TikTok is among those prohibited applications.